-1.5 Related documents
+1.6 Related documents

-The following documents, available from the NABRS website, provide further guidance on the Rules and Assessor responsibilities and should be considered when assessing a building for a NABERS rating:
+The following documents, available from the NABERS website, provide further guidance on the Rules and Assessor responsibilities and should be considered when assessing a building for a NABERS rating:

-- a) NABERS Waste calculation spreadsheet (available from the National Administrator). - b) Waste data upload spreadsheet for the NABERS Waste Manager platform. - c) For guidance on how to use the platform, refer to our user support documents.
+- a) NABERS Waste calculation spreadsheet (available from the National Administrator). - b) Waste data upload spreadsheet for the NABERS Waste Platform. - For guidance on how to use the NABERS Waste Platform, refer to our user support documents.

-The following documents have been referenced within these Rules: NABERS The Rules - Waste, v2.0, 2023
+The following documents have been referenced within these Rules:

+1) NABERS The Rules - Waste, v2.1, May 2025